Faith and Mission

 Guest speakers and performers are used at times during the year to provide faith formation experiences including representatives from one Kind word and CAFOD.

 Links with Parish, diocese and wider Church: We are blessed to have a strong relationship with our local parish of St Chad’s.
-Fr Ambrose and Fr John preside over our Masses at school and are involved in our major liturgies.
+Fr Ambrose presides over our Masses at school and are involved in our major liturgies.
 Mrs Henley (a parishioner) and Mrs Gallagher, have organised prayer sessions in the church, during the season of Advent.
 A number of staff, students and families of the school are active in their local parish communities.
 All senior leaders attend the First Holy Communions in the parish.
 Mrs Mitchener is part of the Croydon Diocesan Adoramus Group, supporting the school in developing the celebration of Adoration in St Chad’s School.
 The group has links with Children of the Eucharist (COTE) in Ireland, whose ministry involves speaking to schools about the real presence of God, the sacraments and leading students in adoration of the most holy Eucharist.
+Adoration takes place every month, to allow the children to develop their relationship with Jesus.

 Student leadership: The Student Leadership, Faith Leaders and the CAFOD group meet regularly to support the school in providing enriching spiritual development.
 The CAFOD group lead assemblies, raising the profile of Catholic Social Justice and how we can support the most vulnerable in the world, leading to a fairer society.